 There are many things to think about when setting up a new business, from the large to the small, from the really important to the nice-to-haves.
 But there is one thing that I rate extremely highly on the “is it important” scale: the security of your information.

-Whether it is signing up for my newsletter (which you can do, quickly and easily, using the box at the side of this page), or using my (soon to be created) online shop, I want to make sure you have confidence that your information is safe.
+Whether it is signing up for my newsletter, or using my (soon to be created) online shop, I want to make sure you have confidence that your information is safe.
 So read on for some of the security features you should look out for when online.

 How do I know if a website is secure?